Are you worried about developing a dry socket?

 If you think you might have a dry socket, here are some of the symptoms and signs to look for.

-One of the most common ways to tell if you have dry socket is to look into your mouth with a mirror.
-If, when you’re looking into your mouth, you see a bone where your tooth was before the tooth extraction, then probably have a dry socket.
+Aside from a fairly substantial pain, one of the most common ways to tell if you have dry socket is to look into your mouth with a mirror.
+If, when you’re looking into your mouth, you see visible bone where your tooth was before the extraction, then you probably have a dry socket.

 Two other common symptoms are bad breath and a bad taste that lingers in your mouth over time.
 If you start to experience any of these types of symptoms, then be sure to contact your dentist right away!
 There are treatments that your dentist will need to provide if you have developed a dry socket.

 If you have any questions or concerns about your oral health, it is always best to reach out to your dentist.
 We recommend finding a quality dentist near you that you trust.
 When you regularly visit the same dentist, it makes it easier for them to track your dental health over time and ensure your needs are met.
 If you are in Minnesota and are looking for an innovative and trustworthy dental office, reach out to us at Wayzata Dental!
 We look forward to meeting you.